KozorovitskiyLaboratory/crossbill/README.md

 #### Installation pre-requisite (hardware specific)
 Install Instacal (from Measurement Computing) and MCL (MadCityLabs) drivers.
 This is not required for installation of *crossbill*, but is essential to successfully run the GUI.

+Download this repository, unzip it and get to the /dist folder.

-Try the following on the anaconda (https://www.anaconda.com/products/individual-d) commpand prompt.
+Run the following on the anaconda (https://www.anaconda.com/products/individual-d) commpand prompt.

 Note: Admin previledges are required on this command prompt to be able to create required environment.

-`pip install crossbill-0.0.1-py3-none-any.whl` (this .whl file can be found in the /dist folder)
+`pip install crossbill-0.0.1-py3-none-any.whl` (this .whl file is in the /dist folder)

-Above is the most preferred approach, but alternate (cumbersome) ones are listed below:
+Above is the most preferred approach, but alternate ones are listed below:

 #### Approach 1.
 Building *crossbill* environment using setup file / pip: